ethereum/portal-blog/pages/posts/roadmap-2024.md

     - Key result 2:
         - New features and milestones are reported via the Portal blog within 1 month of final PR meging merged.
     - Key result 3:
-        - At least 5 presentations focused on portal Network are delivered at major Ethereum events in 2024, including Devcon.
+        - At least 5 presentations focused on Portal Network are delivered at major Ethereum events in 2024, including Devcon.

 ### 2025 and beyond